alittlebroken/mixedMessages/PROJECTPLAN.md

 - Function to assemble the final message
 - Function to display the final message to the user

+## Tests
+---
+- Produce random words from the words object
+- We can add new words

 ## Future Scope
 ---
 - Randomize the sentence itself around the 3 words